The Losing Has Become Toxic For The Pistons

-Do the Detroit Pistons, losers of 26 straight regular season games, need more time or saving?
+Do the Detroit Pistons, losers of 26 straight regular season games, need more time?
+Or saving?
 That might be too simple of a reduction for Pistons fans to live with.
 After all, the Pistons are 4-46 in their last 50 regular season games.
 Save yourself time, and don’t look up what that record is in the previous 100 games (for those sadistic NBA watchers, it is 16-84).

 Similarly, more time could feel like a life sentence for a team that hasn’t appeared in the playoffs since the 2018-2019 season.
 Beyond that, the Pistons haven’t had a memorable last ten years in the association.
 The lack of playoff success has led to seven different head coaches (including one interim) in 14 seasons.
-For the newest head man, Monty Williams, time seemed all but assured after his unprecedented contract agreement this past offseason.
-Even the high draft picks have made little difference in the trajectory of the Pistons’ organization.
+For the newest head coach, Monty Williams, time seemed all but assured after his unprecedented contract agreement this past offseason.
+Even the basket full of high draft picks has made little difference in the trajectory of the Pistons’ organization.
 Since 2010, they have drafted in the top 15 ten times, with a streak of five straight first-round picks.

 Theoretically, the talent should be there.
 However, just by looking at the Pistons’ play, those players have faltered or been cast aside.
 Where does the blame fall?
-Plenty has assigned general manager Troy Weaver as the cause for all the dysfunction, but clearly, more is at play than just a bad GM.
+Plenty has been assigned to general manager Troy Weaver as the cause for all the dysfunction, but clearly, more is at play than just a bad GM.
 Is it possible that the issues are institutional and everything needs to be gutted?
 Whatever the case, as the calendar approaches February and the Pistons’ win total is an abomination, can anything be done to reboot this once-prestigious franchise?

 Player Evaluation and Development